Hodge-Deligne polynomials of character varieties of abelian groups: Introduction

-In the $GL(n,\mathbb{C})$ case, we also observe that all these polynomials can be assembled in a generating function, following the formula of J. Cheah \cite{Ch} for the mixed Hodge numbers of symmetric products.

-Finally, we remark that by examining the action of $W$ on the cohomology of a maximal torus, our methods allow for the computation of $\mu_{\mathcal{M}_{r}G}$ for all the classical complex semisimple groups $G$.
+The $GL(n,\mathbb{C})$ case is particularly symmetric, as the generating function of mixed Hodge polynomials gives precisely the formula of J. Cheah \cite{Ch} for the mixed Hodge numbers of symmetric products.
+On the other hand, by examining the action of $W$ on the cohomology of a maximal torus, our methods allow for the computation of $\mu_{\mathcal{M}_{r}G}$ for all the classical complex semisimple groups $G$.
 These will be addressed in upcoming work.

 We now outline the contents of the article.
-In section 2, we review all necessary background on mixed Hodge structures (MHS) on quasi-projective varieties, define the relevant polynomials, and provide some examples, focusing on balanced varieties.
-In section 3, we study properties of special MHS, giving examples, and relating with notions defined in \cite{DiLe2}.
-We pay special attention to round varieties, for which the knowledge of either the Poincaré polynomial or the $E$-polynomial allows the determination of $\mu$.
+In section 2, we review necessary background on MHS, quasi-projective varieties, etc, and define the relevant polynomials, providing examples, and focusing on balanced varieties.
+In section 3, we study properties of special MHS, related with notions defined in \cite{DL}, and paying special attention to round varieties, for which the knowledge of either the Poincaré polynomial or the $E$-polynomial allows the determination of $\mu$.
 Section 4 is devoted to equivariant MHS, character formulae and the cohomology of finite quotients.
-Finally, in Section 5 we provide many explicit calculations of Hodge-Deligne and $E$-polynomials, and Euler characteristics of character varieties of $\mathbb{Z}^{r}$, in particular for $GL(n,\mathbb{C})$, $SL(n,\mathbb{C})$ and $Sp(n,\mathbb{C})$; in the $GL(n,\mathbb{C})$ case the computations are related to MHS on symmetric products, thereby obtaining a curious combinatorial identity.
-In the Appendix, we present a couple of applications of the Leray-Serre spectral sequence for MHS: the preservation of (mixed) Poincaré duality under finite quotients, and a more general statement of a theorem in \cite{LMN,LM} on the multiplicative property of the $E$-polynomial for fibrations.
+Finally, in Section 5 we prove our main Theorem and provide explicit calculations of Hodge-Deligne and $E$-polynomials (and Euler characteristics) of character varieties of $\mathbb{Z}^{r}$, in particular for $GL(n,\mathbb{C})$ and $SL(n,\mathbb{C})$; in the $GL(n,\mathbb{C})$ case the computations are related to MHS on symmetric products, thereby obtaining a curious combinatorial identity.
+In the Appendix, we present a proof, based on \cite{DL}, of the equivariant version of a theorem in \cite{LMN,LM} on the multiplicative property of the $E$-polynomial for fibrations.